Coronavirus: Reserve Bank Governor Adrian Orr explains shock official cash rate cut

 However Bascand was not able to quantify this damage.

-"We do expect... a severe impact."
+"We do expect ... a severe impact."

 READ MORE: